christytan/ords-apex-dbcs/exacs-QA/ConfigureVPN.md

 ![](./images/Infra/configure_vpn/openvpn_advancedVPN.png " ")

 Note: Once you have applied your changes, click **Save Settings** once again.
-Then, **Update Running Server** to push your new configuration to the OpenVPN server.
+Then click **Update Running Server** to push your new configuration to the OpenVPN server.

 ![](./images/Infra/configure_vpn/vpn_routing3.png " ")